BlitzKraig/node-youtube/README.md

             console.log("err : ", err)
         });
 ```
-The `.gif()` method takes 2 more arguments, which are `size` and `fps`
+The `.gif()` method takes 2 more arguments, which are `size`, `ratio` and `fps`
 - size : The hight and width of the final gif ex : `"600x300"`
+- ratio : The aspect argument may either be a number or a X:Y string.
+For example, '4:3' or 1.33333
-- fps : an integer representing the fps of the final gif
+- fps : An integer representing the fps of the final gif

-You can find more details on these 2 arguments on the [Fluent-ffmpeg package](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).
+You can find more details on these 3 arguments on the [Fluent-ffmpeg package](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).

 #### Downloading a video